bollu/bollu.github.io/README.md

 - I'd like to write in the style of the bible!

-# Undefined behaviour is like compactification
+# Undefined behaviour is like compactification [WIP]

 - We compactify something like $\mathbb N$ into $\mathbb N^\infty$.
 - What does Stone Cech give us?
 - Read abstract stone duality!

 # God of areppo